doug-wade/docs/_docs_using-snyk/7_dev-integration.md

 **Important note:**

 Make sure you don't check your API token into source control, to avoid exposing it to others.
 Instead, use your CI environment variables to configure it.

-See guidance for how to do this on
+See guidance for how to do this on:

 * [Travis](https://docs.travis-ci.com/user/environment-variables/)
 * [Circle](https://circleci.com/docs/environment-variables/)